spicylobstergames/astratomic/README.md

   - Multithreaded sand simulation
   - GPU rendering optimizations of the sim
   - AABB colliders for the player and mobs
-  - Player with special gun to shoot and suck atoms, and also a jetpack
+  - Player with special gun to push and pull atoms, and also a jetpack
   - Bigger map, with saving/loading

 **What's next:**